prathameshpy555/What-New-Word-I-Learn-Today/My vocabulary.md

 * Bromance = Close platonic male friendship.
 * Buzzkill = Person or thing that has a depressing effect.
 * Pimp = To make something more showy or impressive.
+* Rock = To do something in a confident, flamboyant way.